Choosing a Career is one of the most important milestones in an individual’s life.

 The decisions you make now will have a significant impact on the rest of your personal and professional life.

-Here are some important factors one should to take into account:
+Here are some important factors one should to take into account when making a career choice

 When you have an idea of the career path you want to pursue, it can help you make the best decisions about your training and education.
 It is therefore critical that you have the right information about the career that you are interested in.
 This becomes even more important if you are hoping to go into a field where there is a shortage of skills.
 Make sure that you are aware of all the post-school options available to you and how you can access them.